Azerbaijan launches operation against Armenian forces in Nagorno-Karabakh | KRDO

 ‘Systematic shelling’

+“The Azerbaijani government has made a decision to start with an unlimited, but local counterterrorism actions and measures on the ground to neutralize finally the military installations of military infrastructure that illegally exists on our territory,” Hajiyev said.

+He stressed that the military action would not stop until military forces inside the Nagorno-Karabakh disarm and “raise a white flag.”

-The Azerbaijani defense ministry demanded in a statement Tuesday “the complete withdrawal of ethnic Armenian troops and the dissolution of the government in Stepanakert.”
+Azerbaijan’s defense ministry demanded in a statement Tuesday “the complete withdrawal of ethnic Armenian troops and the dissolution of the government in Stepanakert” and said only “legitimate military targets are being incapacitated.”

 “The only way to achieve peace and stability in the region is the unconditional and complete withdrawal of the Armenian armed forces from the Karabakh region of Azerbaijan and the dissolution of the puppet regime,” it said.

-But Armenia’s foreign ministry rejected claims that the Armenian army was in Nagorno-Karabakh.
+Armenia’s foreign ministry has rejected claims that the Armenian army was in Nagorno-Karabakh.

 “Armenia’s assistance to Nagorno-Karabakh is of a humanitarian nature, the need for which is further confirmed by the humanitarian crisis caused by the illegal blockade of the Lachin corridor,” it said in a statement.